edespino/cloudberry-site/docs/sql-stmts/create-table.md

 Per-table value for the `autovacuum_vacuum_cost_delay` server configuration parameter.

-> **Note** Cloudberry Database accepts, but does not apply, values for these storage parameters.
+> **Note** Apache Cloudberry accepts, but does not apply, values for these storage parameters.

 **`autovacuum_vacuum_cost_limit, toast.autovacuum_vacuum_cost_limit (integer)`**

 Per-table value for the `autovacuum_vacuum_cost_limit` server configuration parameter.

-> **Note** Cloudberry Database accepts, but does not apply, values for these storage parameters.
+> **Note** Apache Cloudberry accepts, but does not apply, values for these storage parameters.

 **`autovacuum_freeze_min_age, toast.autovacuum_freeze_min_age (integer)`**

 Per-table value for the `vacuum_freeze_min_age` parameter.
 Note that autovacuum will ignore per-table `autovacuum_freeze_min_age` parameters that are larger than half of the system-wide `autovacuum_freeze_max_age` setting.

-> **Note** Cloudberry Database accepts, but does not apply, values for these storage parameters.
+> **Note** Apache Cloudberry accepts, but does not apply, values for these storage parameters.

 **`autovacuum_freeze_max_age, toast.autovacuum_freeze_max_age (integer)`**

 Per-table value for the `autovacuum_freeze_max_age` server configuration parameter.
 Note that autovacuum will ignore per-table `autovacuum_freeze_max_age` parameters that are larger than the system-wide setting (it can only be set smaller).

-> **Note** Cloudberry Database accepts, but does not apply, values for these storage parameters.
+> **Note** Apache Cloudberry accepts, but does not apply, values for these storage parameters.

 **`autovacuum_freeze_table_age, toast.autovacuum_freeze_table_age (integer)`**

 Per-table value for the `vacuum_freeze_table_age` server configuration parameter.

-> **Note** Cloudberry Database accepts, but does not apply, values for these storage parameters.
+> **Note** Apache Cloudberry accepts, but does not apply, values for these storage parameters.

 **`autovacuum_multixact_freeze_min_age, toast.autovacuum_multixact_freeze_min_age (integer)`**

 Per-table value for the `vacuum_multixact_freeze_min_age` server configuration parameter.
 Note that autovacuum will ignore per-table `autovacuum_multixact_freeze_min_age` parameters that are larger than half of the system-wide `autovacuum_multixact_freeze_max_age` setting.

-> **Note** Cloudberry Database accepts, but does not apply, values for these storage parameters.
+> **Note** Apache Cloudberry accepts, but does not apply, values for these storage parameters.

 **`autovacuum_multixact_freeze_max_age, toast.autovacuum_multixact_freeze_max_age (integer)`**

 Per-table value for the `autovacuum_multixact_freeze_max_age` server configuration parameter.
 Note that autovacuum will ignore per-table `autovacuum_multixact_freeze_max_age` parameters that are larger than the system-wide setting (it can only be set smaller).

-> **Note** Cloudberry Database accepts, but does not apply, values for these storage parameters.
+> **Note** Apache Cloudberry accepts, but does not apply, values for these storage parameters.

 **`autovacuum_multixact_freeze_table_age, toast.autovacuum_multixact_freeze_table_age (integer)`**

 Per-table value for the `vacuum_multixact_freeze_table_age` server configuration parameter.

-> **Note** Cloudberry Database accepts, but does not apply, values for these storage parameters.
+> **Note** Apache Cloudberry accepts, but does not apply, values for these storage parameters.

 **`log_autovacuum_min_duration, toast.log_autovacuum_min_duration (integer)`**

 Per-table value for the `log_autovacuum_min_duration` server configuration parameter.

-> **Note** Cloudberry Database accepts, but does not apply, values for these storage parameters.
+> **Note** Apache Cloudberry accepts, but does not apply, values for these storage parameters.

 ## Notes

-Cloudberry Database automatically creates an index for each unique constraint and primary key constraint to enforce uniqueness, so it is not necessary to create an index explicitly for primary key columns.
+Apache Cloudberry automatically creates an index for each unique constraint and primary key constraint to enforce uniqueness, so it is not necessary to create an index explicitly for primary key columns.
 (See [CREATE INDEX](/docs/sql-stmts/create-index.md) for more information.)

 Unique constraints and primary keys are not inherited.

 You cannot define a table with more than 1600 columns.
 (In practice, the effective limit is usually lower because of tuple-length constraints.)

-The Cloudberry Database data types `VARCHAR` or `TEXT` handle padding added to the textual data (space characters added after the last non-space character) as significant characters; the data type `CHAR` does not.
+The Apache Cloudberry data types `VARCHAR` or `TEXT` handle padding added to the textual data (space characters added after the last non-space character) as significant characters; the data type `CHAR` does not.

-In Cloudberry Database, values of type `CHAR(<n>)` are padded with trailing spaces to the specified width `<n>`.
+In Apache Cloudberry, values of type `CHAR(<n>)` are padded with trailing spaces to the specified width `<n>`.
 The values are stored and displayed with the spaces.
 However, the padding spaces are treated as semantically insignificant.
 When the values are distributed, the trailing spaces are disregarded.
 The trailing spaces are also treated as semantically insignificant when comparing two values of data type `CHAR`, and the trailing spaces are removed when converting a character value to one of the other string types.

-Cloudberry Database requires certain special conditions for primary key and unique constraints with regards to columns that are the *distribution key* in a Cloudberry Database table.
-For a unique constraint to be enforced in Cloudberry Database, the table must be hash-distributed (not `DISTRIBUTED RANDOMLY`), and the constraint columns must be the same as, or a superset of, the table's distribution key columns.
+Apache Cloudberry requires certain special conditions for primary key and unique constraints with regards to columns that are the *distribution key* in a Apache Cloudberry table.
+For a unique constraint to be enforced in Apache Cloudberry, the table must be hash-distributed (not `DISTRIBUTED RANDOMLY`), and the constraint columns must be the same as, or a superset of, the table's distribution key columns.

 Replicated tables (`DISTRIBUTED REPLICATED`) can have both `PRIMARY KEY` and `UNIQUE` column constraints.

 A primary key constraint is simply a combination of a unique constraint and a not-null constraint.

-Foreign key constraints are not supported in Cloudberry Database.
+Foreign key constraints are not supported in Apache Cloudberry.

 For inherited tables, unique constraints, primary key constraints, indexes and table privileges are *not* inherited in the current implementation.